microsoft/vscode-docs/docs/supporting/faq.md

 However, when launching from your platform's user interface (for example, the VS Code icon in the macOS dock), you normally are not running in the context of a shell and you don't have access to those environment settings.
 This means that depending on how you launch VS Code, you may not have the same environment.

 To work around this, when launched via a UI gesture, VS Code will start a small process to run (or "resolve") the shell environment defined in your `.bashrc` or `.zshrc` files.
-If, after 10 seconds, the shell environment has still not been resolved or resolving failed for any other reason, VS Code will abort the "resolve" process, launch without your shell's environment settings, and you will see an error like the following:
+If, after a configurable timeout (via `application.shellEnvironmentResolutionTimeout`, defaults to 10 seconds), the shell environment has still not been resolved or resolving failed for any other reason, VS Code will abort the "resolve" process, launch without your shell's environment settings, and you will see an error like the following:

 ![Shell environment startup error](images/faq/shell-env-error.png)

 If the error message indicates that resolving your shell environment took too long, the [steps below](#investigate-slow-shell-initialization) can help you investigate what might be causing slowness.
+You can also increase the timeout by configuring the `application.shellEnvironmentResolutionTimeout` setting.
+But keep in mind that increasing this value means you will have to wait longer to use some of the features in VS Code, such as extensions.

 If you see other errors, please create an [issue](https://github.com/microsoft/vscode/issues) to get help.